Gaaaga/gianna-portfolio/content/journal/ shipping-fast.md

 ## 1. Start with Constraints, Not Speed
 *“We weren’t just moving fast.
 We were moving within boundaries.”*

-When we first started designing MoeGo’s Online Booking system, the pressure to move fast was real.
+When we first started designing the Online Booking system, the pressure to move fast was real.
 We had a growing user base, a feature request list that kept expanding, and competitors catching up.

 It would’ve been easy to cram in everything — flexible settings, payment integrations, custom rules, multi-step forms.
 But we didn’t.